mfalade/bin/README.md

 + Currently, all notes are stored to a notes.txt file in your home directory.
 + This is still a work in progress and the next update would allow you specify where notes should be stored.

-+ To save a note, simply type:
++ To save a note, simply type 'note', then enter you note at the prompt.:

 ```bash
 note